Database Views as Explanations for Relational Deep Learning: Introduction

-The neural network model induced by the above graph-learning approach over the database can be viewed as a complex numerical function constructed from the database's tuples and values, and parameterized by a large number of learned weights.
-Consequently, as in other modalities of deep learning, the model's internal behavior is inherently opaque and cannot be readily understood through direct inspection.
+The deep model induced by the above graph ML approach over the database can be viewed as a complex numerical function constructed from the database's tuples and values, and parameterized by learned weights.
+Consequently, the model's behavior is inherently opaque and cannot be readily understood through direct inspection.
 To address this, the field of \emph{Explainable Artificial Intelligence (XAI)} provides tools that shed light on different aspects of the model~\cite{DBLP:journals/widm/AngelovSJAA21, 10.1145/3635138.3654762/Arenas, marques2023logic, Darwiche-LogicforExplainable}.
-These include \emph{local explanations}, which account for the model's output on a specific instance, and \emph{global explanations}, which aim to characterize the model's behavior as a whole.
-Explanations may be \emph{contrastive} (sometimes called \emph{counterfactual}~\cite{barcelo2025explaining}), identifying hypothetical changes that would alter the model's outcome, or \emph{abductive}, pointing to focused parts of the input that suffice to determine the outcome~\cite{marques2023logic}.
+These include \emph{local explanations}, which account for the model's prediction on a specific instance, and \emph{global explanations}, which aim to characterize the model's general behavior.
+Explanations may be \emph{contrastive} (or counterfactual~\cite{barcelo2025explaining}), identifying hypothetical changes that would alter the model's outcome, or \emph{abductive}, pointing to focused parts of the input that suffice to determine the outcome~\cite{marques2023logic}.

-In this work, we study global abductive explanations for deep relational models.
+In this work, we study \emph{global abductive explanations} for deep relational models.
 Our focus is on settings where the underlying schema consists of multiple interrelated tables with numerous attributes---a common scenario in real-world databases.
-We aim to identify concise, informative subsets of the data that best account for the model's predictions.
-Specifically, we address the question: \emph{Which parts of the database does the model rely on most when making predictions?} Hence, our goal is to provide global insights into the model's behavior by uncovering the database fragments that are most influential across predictions.
+We aim to identify concise subsets of the data that best account for the model's predictions.
+Specifically, we address the question: \emph{Which parts of the database does the model rely on most when making predictions?} Hence, our goal is to provide global insights into the model's behavior by uncovering the database fragments that are most influential across multiple predictions.